 When the pan is completely dry, use a paper towel to apply a thin coat of cooking oil to the interior.
 This will help restore its sheen and reenergize its quick-release qualities.
 Be judicious with the application; too much oil can result in sticky surfaces.

 For hard-to-remove food bits and rusty patches, grab kosher salt and a wet sponge.
 The salt will act as a mild abrasive that can be used to gently buff away cooked-on foods and small bits of rust.
 Stubborn food residue can also be loosened by boiling water in the pan for a few minutes.
 Rinse the pans under warm water, dry thoroughly, and coat with cooking oil.

-Maintain the cleaned and seasoned finish by storing cast-iron pots and skillets without their covers in a moisture-free area away from cooktops, sinks, and dishwashers.
-If you notice the pan's surface rusting, graying, or dulling or that food is sticking, you will need to reseason the surface.
+Maintain the cleaned and seasoned finish by keeping cast-iron pots and skillets away from moisture.
+Store the pans without their covers in a dry area away from cooktops, sinks, and dishwashers.
+If you notice the pan's surface rusting, graying, or dulling, or if food starts to stick, you will need to re-season the surface.

-Regardless of the work involved, it's important to remember (as you handily sear burgers, bake crunchy crusted cornbread, or rinse, dry, and oil the skillet), you're creating an heirloom that your kids, grandkids, and great-grandkids will put to good use.
+Regardless of the work involved, remember as you sear burgers, bake crunchy crusted cornbread, or rinse, dry, and oil your cast-iron skillet, you're creating an heirloom that your kids, grandkids, and great-grandkids will put to good use.